 Designers can then add elements of delight like animated effects with crisp illustrations into their app designs to make the UI more attractive and intuitive.

 To make sense of your visual design, you need a set of standards to follow.
-They are better known as design principles that effectively brings all the discussed design elements together.
-Consider the following design principles and make it a practice to use them –
+They are better known as design principles that effectively combine all the discussed design elements.
+Consider the following design principles and make it a practice to use them -

 It deals with all the elements on a web page visually or conceptually appearing to belong together.
 As a visual designer, you must keep a balanced unity to avoid overwhelming designs.